7Cori7/blog-react-repo/README.md

 - The back-end was made with Node JS.
 - The front-end was created with the React/Vite libraries.

-And that's all, you would be able to try the demo very soon!
+And that's all, the front-end is hosted on vercel and the back-end is hosted on render.

+You can try the demo here --> https://blog-react-blue-mu.vercel.app/

-Take care~
+Thanks and take care~